 Net tangible book value is determined by dividing our total tangible assets less our total liabilities by the number of our common shares outstanding.
-Our historical net tangible book value as of June 30, 2016 was \$93.2 (CHF 90.5) million, or \$8.62 (CHF 8.37), per common share (on a fully diluted basis).
-Our as adjusted net tangible book value as at June 30, 2016, before giving effect to this offering was \$93.2 (CHF 90.5) million, or \$1.89 (CHF 1.83) per common share, based on the total number of our common shares outstanding as at June 30, 2016, after giving effect to the conversion of all preferred stock outstanding as at June 30, 2016 into an aggregate of 38,577,042 common shares.
+Our historical net tangible book value as of March 31, 2016 was CHF 64.6 (\$67.5) million, or CHF 7.01 (\$7.28), per common share (on a fully diluted basis).
+Our as adjusted net tangible book value as of March 31, 2016, before giving effect to this offering was CHF 77.6 (\$80.9) million, or CHF 1.60 (\$1.66) per common share, based on the total number of our common shares outstanding as of March 31, 2016, after giving effect to the conversion of (i) all preferred stock outstanding as of March 31, 2016 into an aggregate of 37,175,250 common shares, (ii) all shares of our preferred stock issued in the Series E Private Placement Extension into an aggregate of 1,401,792 common shares, and (iii) the exercise of options between April 1 and June 6, 2016 resulting in the issuance of 775,750 common shares.

 Dilution per share to new investors represents the difference between the amount per share paid by purchasers of common shares in this offering and the as further adjusted net tangible book value per common share immediately after completion of this offering.
-After giving effect to the sale of per share (the midpoint of the price range set forth on the cover page of common shares in this offering at an assumed initial public offering price of \$ this prospectus), after deducting the underwriting discount and estimated expenses payable by us.
-Our as further adjusted net tangible book value as at June 30, 2016 would have been \$) million, or \$ (CHF) per share.
-This represents an immediate increase in as adjusted net tangible (CHF book value of \$ (CHF) per share to existing shareholders and an immediate dilution of \$ (CHF) per share to investors participating in this offering, as illustrated in the following table:
+After giving effect to the sale of common shares in this offering at an assumed initial public offering price of \$ per share (the midpoint of the price range set forth on the cover page of this prospectus), after deducting the underwriting discount and estimated expenses payable by us.
+Our as further adjusted net tangible book value as of March 31, 2016 would have been CHF (\$) million, or CHF (\$) per share.
+This represents an immediate increase in as adjusted net tangible book value of CHF) per share to existing shareholders and an immediate dilution of CHF (USD (\$) per share to investors participating in this offering, as illustrated in the following table:

-(in USD) (in CHF) Assumed initial public offering price per share Historical net tangible book value per share at June 30, 2016 8.62 8.37 As adjusted net tangible book value per share at June 30, 2016, before giving effect to this offering but giving effect to the conversion of all outstanding preferred shares 1.89 1.83 Increase in as adjusted net tangible book value per share attributable to new investors purchasing shares in this offering As further adjusted net tangible book value per share after giving effect to this offering
+(in USD) (in CHF) Assumed initial public offering price per share Historical net tangible book value per share at March 31, 2016 7.28 7.01 As adjusted net tangible book value per share at March 31, 2016, before giving effect to this offering but giving effect to the conversion of all outstanding preferred shares, including the preferred shares issued in the Series E Private Placement Extension, into common shares and the exercise of options between April 1 and June 6, 2016 into 775,750 common shares 1.66 1.60 Increase in as adjusted net tangible book value per share attributable to new investors purchasing shares in this offering As further adjusted net tangible book value per share after giving effect to this offering Dilution per share to investors participating in this offering